 That’s a GREAT way to position yourself as a top candidate and someone they should hire.

-There’s also one more thing you should do when answering, “why are you looking to leave your job?”… at the very start of your answer…
+There’s also one more thing you should do when answering, “why are you looking to leave your job?” to make your answer sound more positive.

-If you feel it’s appropriate, you can also talk about how you’re grateful for what you’ve learned in your current job.
+You can talk about how you’re grateful for what you’ve learned in your current job.
 Or talk about how you’ve built great skills there, but it’s simply time for something new.